 Pelvic Floor Physical Therapy

-Specialized Pelvic Health Physical Therapy for Women in Bellingham, Washington
+Specialized Pelvic Health Physical Therapy for Women in Bellingham, Washington.

-At Lumina Physical Therapy, we provide specialized female pelvic floor physical therapy designed to help women reduce pain, restore function, improve movement, and feel more confident in their bodies.
 Pelvic floor dysfunction can affect women at every stage of life, from adolescence through postpartum recovery and menopause.
 Symptoms such as urinary leakage, pelvic pain, pressure, constipation, painful intercourse, and core weakness are common, but they are not something you simply have to live with.
-Our approach combines orthopedic physical therapy and pelvic health rehabilitation to address the whole body rather than focusing on isolated symptoms.

 What Is Pelvic Floor Physical Therapy?